 Not all of these ACOs are “real”; they are certainly not pure ACOs taking risks on the downside as well as the upside throughout all their revenue streams.
 But even if some of these are just dipping their toes in the water, the numbers still show a strong and early move to the value end of the spectrum.

 The numbers of organizations that have signaled their intentions to participate in further rounds of Medicare ACO building are significantly larger, and comprise, on average, much larger systems.
 And we can add on the value spectrum a wide range of organizations that have moved to bundled payments for a number of major operations or chronic disease management, as well as organizations that are now making a significant amount of their income from such non fee-for-service revenue as prospective payments for patient-centered medical homes.

 Private payers across the country have been building more and larger value-based arrangements with providers, such as Blue Cross Blue Shield of Massachusetts’ Alternative Quality Contracts, or Blue Cross Blue Shield of Illinois’ arrangement with Advocate Health Partners in Chicago, Aetna’s private-label ACO with Aurora Health, CIGNA’s with Tenet, or Optum’s many arrangements across the country.

-In an excellent column published in the American Hospital Association’s H&HN Daily last September, Ian Morrison described “The Bridge from Volume- to Value-based Payment,” including the difficulties of what some have described as “stepping from one canoe to another in midstream,” and suggested a series of steps and bridges to make this transition manageable.
+In an excellent column published in the American Hospital Association’s H&HN Daily in September 2012, Ian Morrison described “The Bridge from Volume- to Value-based Payment,” including the difficulties of what some have described as “stepping from one canoe to another in midstream,” and suggested a series of steps and bridges to make this transition manageable.
 But it is clear that for some the question at this critical moment is still whether to even attempt the transition, or whether instead to compete strongly, old-style, on volume.

 Sticking with Volume